sdesaraju/snakes-and-ladders-kata-csharp/README.md

 ## Design Decisions

-I created the solution using `.Net Core`, `nUnit` and `Moq` frameworks.
+I created the solution using `.Net Standard`, `.Net Core`, `nUnit` and `Moq` frameworks.
 I was familiar with Microsoft Tests and used them before for various projects, however, I used nUnit tests this time as we can create the nUnit Test project with .Net Core framework.

 Feature 1 - Moving Your Token of Snakes and Ladders Kata has basic requirements and do not require a complex implementation of objects.
 I have followed SOLID architecture priniciples, created Interfaces and Classes that has single purpose, Open for extension in future, and implemented Interfaces so that the individual components can be tested easily.